Bayesian Calibration of the Crossterms Eigenvolume HRG Model: Integrating Lattice QCD and Experimental Data: Results and Discussion

-A visual validation of the posterior distributions is shown in Fig.~\ref{fig:posterior_validation_plot_lqcd_only}.
-Each panel illustrates the temperature dependence of a thermodynamic observable, along with the corresponding LQCD data.
-The broad green bands represent model predictions based on samples drawn from the burn-in phase, while the narrower blue bands correspond to samples drawn from the converged MCMC chains, representing the final posterior distributions.
-As evident from the figure, the posterior predictions closely follow the LQCD data, indicating that the calibrated model provides a good description of the thermodynamic observables.
-The overall agreement is quantified by a reduced chi-squared value, \( \chi^2/\mathrm{ndf} \sim 0.25 \pm 0.02 \).
+A visual validation of the calibrated model is shown in Fig.~\ref{fig:posterior_validation_plot_lqcd_only}.
+The broad green bands, generated from burn-in samples, demonstrate that the chosen priors adequately span the relevant parameter space.
+The narrower red bands, obtained from the converged chains, represent the posterior predictions and closely follow the LQCD data, indicating that the calibrated model provides a good description of the thermodynamic observables.
+The overall agreement is quantified by a reduced chi-squared value of \( \chi^2/\mathrm{ndf} \sim 0.27 \pm 0.02 \).

-The non-strange baryonic radii, \( r_B = 0.21^{+0.09}_{-0.21}~\mathrm{fm} \) and \( r_{\bar{B}} = 0.22^{+0.09}_{-0.22}~\mathrm{fm} \), are statistically similar, consistent with baryon--antibaryon symmetry at vanishing baryochemical potential (\( \mu_B = 0 \)).
-The strange baryonic radii---\( r_{BS_1} = 0.23^{+0.12}_{-0.23}~\mathrm{fm} \), \( r_{BS_2} = 0.31^{+0.10}_{-0.31}~\mathrm{fm} \), and \( r_{BS_3} = 0.35^{+0.12}_{-0.35}~\mathrm{fm} \)---exhibit a monotonic hierarchy, \( r_{BS_1} < r_{BS_2} < r_{BS_3} \), suggesting a flavor-dependent eigenvolume radii.
-However, this behavior deviates from the commonly assumed inverse mass-scaling trend for strange hadrons, where heavier states are expected to have smaller eigenvolumes~\cite{Alba:2016hwx}.
-More importantly, the posterior distributions for these strange radii are significantly broad, with large uncertainties, and notable parameter degeneracies, underscoring that the strange baryonic sector is not tightly constrained by the LQCD data alone.
-This weak constraint may reflect the limited inclusion of higher-mass strange baryons in the PDG spectrum\cite{Karthein:2021cmb,Bazavov:2014xya}.
-A more accurate description of LQCD thermodynamic observables may require an expanded set of strange baryonic states, as predicted by quark model (QM) calculations\cite{Ebert:2009ub}.

-The extracted radii for non-strange and single-strange mesons are \( r_M = 0.06^{+0.03}_{-0.06}~\mathrm{fm} \) and \( r_{MS_{1}} = 0.10^{+0.04}_{-0.10}~\mathrm{fm} \), respectively.
-Both posterior distributions peak near zero, indicating that light mesons—particularly pions and kaons—behave as quasi-pointlike particles with negligible short-range repulsive interactions.
-This finding aligns with earlier HRG studies that assumed vanishing meson eigenvolumes and nevertheless achieved good agreement with LQCD thermodynamics~\cite{Kadam:2019rzo, Andronic:2012ut}.
-The near-zero value of \( r_M \) may also reflect the incompleteness even in the mesonic spectrum.
-The absence of higher-mass resonances in the PDG listings reduces the effective number of active mesonic degrees of freedom, prompting the fit to compensate by assigning smaller eigenvolumes—an effect consistent with studies incorporating quark-model states~\cite{Sarkar:2023cnq, Alba:2017mqu,Alba:2017bbr} or Hagedorn-type extensions~\cite{Sarkar:2017ijd,Vovchenko:2014pka}.